In Search of the Perfect Grip, by Todd Graves

 The Grip (Hands) position the wrists

-There has been much debate between a 10 finger, Overlapping and even Interlocking grip.
+There has been much debate between a ten finger, Overlapping and even Interlocking grip.
 And my position on all of these different hand positions is still the same, they all work.
 The problem is that none of them work if they do not place the wrists in the correct position.
-What needs to be discussed here is which grip promotes the ideal wrist movement – which I believe to be the Overlapping Grip.
+What needs to discussed here is which grip promotes the ideal wrist movement – which I believe to be the Overlapping Grip.

 Why do I believe the Overlapping Grip provides the best possible wrist movement – the answer is simple.
 Because it moves the wrists closer together unifying them.
-By bringing the lower hand up by overlapping the pinky over the index finger, the lower hand wrist is moved closer to the lead hand wrist.
+By bringing the lower hand up by overlapping the pinky over the index finger, the lower hand wrist moved closer to the lead hand wrist.
 Think about breaking a stick between your hands, the more you separate your hands apart, the easier it is to break the stick in between.
-When you bring the hands closer together, it becomes more difficult to produce pressure between your hands.
+When you bring the hands closer together, it becomes harder to produce pressure between your hands.

-This is an important part of understanding the pressure in the hands when you hold a golf club.
+This is an important part of understanding the force in the hands when you hold a golf club.
 You want pressure on the ends of the hands, not in between the hands.
 This allows for you to “use” the shaft to produce speed as opposed to placing stress on the hands.

 Improperly holding the club where the hands are not unified, is the main reason I see golfers lose speed.
 They simply don’t have the hands working.
 And since the hands are such one of the main speed producers in the golf swing, without proper hand movement, the club can’t move either.
-Here are a few samples of improper hand positions that completely inhibit hand unification and speed:
+Here are a few samples of awkward hand positions that ultimately inhibit hand unification and speed:

 - Hands in opposite rotations

 - Hands Split or 10 finger (not unified)

 - Lead Thumb too Long